-I encountered this post on my weekend reading.
-91 Surefire Ways to Become an Event Greater Developer contain a comprehensive guide linking to all sort of blog posts providing insights on improving your skills as a developer.
+I’ve encountered this post on my weekend reading — 91 Surefire Ways to Become an Event Greater Developer.
+It contain a comprehensive guide linking to all sort of blog posts providing insights on improving your skills as a developer.

 While the list is very long and sometimes debatable it does have some interesting pointers.
 If you do nothing else, delve into item #8: Learn Programming by Not Programming referring [to the following post by Jeff Atwood](there’s a vast divide between good developers and mediocre developers).